PMK3D/ExchangeSharp/README.md

 This approach has several advantages.

 1. Memory: Data is not copied.
 It is directly mapped using `struct` objects.
+(See `ExchangeSharp/Direct/Structs.cs`)
 1. Speed: There is no "middle" code.
 When you call an Exchange function using C#, you are directly invoking the code and nothing between.
+(See `ExchangeSharp/Direct/API.cs`)
 1. Familiar: The code you write will look familiar:
 ```csharp
 A3DAsmModelFileData d;